 Service dogs are a vital part of the lives of people living daily with a disability.
-The top three breeds of dogs trained and utilized as service dogs are the Golden retriever, the Labrador retriever, and the German shepherd.
+The top three breeds of dogs trained and utilized as service dogs are the Golden retriever

-The German shepherd often works as a search and rescue dog and as military and police canines.
+The German shepherd often works as a search and rescue dog and as a military and police canine.

 The Seeing Eye, in Morristown, New Jersey, carries on the work and training of co-founder Morris Frank, who received the first guide dog, Buddy, in 1928.